xou816/slack-components/README.md

 Creating a router
 -----------------

-The `SlackRouter` is responsible for handling incoming Slack interractions as well as dispatching your messages, dialogs, etc.
+The `SlackRouter` is responsible for handling incoming Slack interactions as well as dispatching your messages, dialogs, etc.

 ```php
 // $client is a GuzzleHttp\Client